Pruritus aquagener L29.8

 This section has been translated automatically.

-Unknown; postulated is a "water-induced" activation of mast cells.
-The symptom is often described as an accompanying or premonitory symptom in systemic diseases.
+Unknown; a "water-induced" activation of mast cells is postulated.
+The symptom is often described as a concomitant or premonitory symptom in myeloproliferative systemic diseases (Zeidler C et al. 2020).

-The most frequent association is with polycythaemia vera, which is given as 40-50%.
-In these cases a mutation in the enzyme Januskinase 2(JAK2) occurs in a highly associated manner.
-The mutation leads to an increase in CD63+ eosinophilic and basophilic granulocytes, which are constitutively activated and induce the degranulation of mast cells in the skin.
+The most common association is with polycythemia vera, which is reported to be 40-50%.
+In these cases, a mutation in the enzyme Janus kinase 2(JAK2) is highly associated.
+The mutation leads to an increase in CD63+ eosinophil and basophil granulocytes, which are constitutively activated and induce the degranulation of mast cells in the skin.
+A premonitory occurrence of aquagenic pruritus (on average 6.6-8.6 years) before the diagnosis of polycythemia was observed in the majority of patients (Zeidler C et al. 2020).

 Manifestation